granoff/Lockbox/README.md

 The Lockbox class methods make it easy to store and retrieve `NSString`s, `NSArray`s, `NSSet`s, `NSDictionary`s, and `NSDate`s into and from the key chain.
 You are spared having to deal with the keychain APIs directly!

+For greater security, and to avoid possible collisions between data stored by your app with data stored by other apps (yours or other developers), the keys you provide in the class methods for storing and retrieving data are prefixed with your app's bundle id.
+The class methods provide some convenience by simplifying the use of Lockbox.
+But if you need to be able to access a comment set of keys between your app, and say, an iOS8 extension, you may need to override the key prefix.
+For that, you can instantiate your own instance of Lockbox, providing your custom key prefix, and call the same methods (as instance methods) as you would call on the class.
+(The signatures are the same between class and instance methods.
+In fact, the class methods operation on a class static Lockbox instance.)

-One caveat here is that the keychain is really not meant to store large chunks of data, so don't try and store a huge array of data with these APIs simply because you want it secure.
+The one caveat to keep in mind is that the keychain is really not meant to store large chunks of data, so don't try and store a huge array of data with these APIs simply because you want it secure.
 In this case, consider alternative encryption techniques.

 ## ARC Support